MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/analytics/when-to-reset-data-mart.md

 - You have a recurring reset pattern for any of the following reasons:

     - **Missing or unexpected data in the report** – If you notice that data is missing, open a support ticket with Microsoft to review your report format and possible data synchronization issues.
-    - **Stuck integration state** - If you notice the integration status is stuck in running, this may be due to a large volume of transactions in the system.
+    - **Stuck integration state** - If you notice the integration status is stuck in running, this may be due to a large volume of transactions.
 This state resolves itself.
 However, if you notice the integration status is stuck for more than four hours, open a support ticket with Microsoft.

 ## If I reset the data mart, do I lose reports that I've already designed?